Open dynamics of entanglement in mesoscopic bosonic systems: Mesoscopic description of bosonic modes

-A custom in the treatment of mesoscopic systems is to consider only some degrees of freedom instead of the full quantum state of the field $\hat\rho_F$, reducing the complexity of the problem.
+In general, the full description of a non-unitary evolution of the state in terms of infinite-dimensional Fock space can be cumbersome or even infeasible.
+This is especially true for complicated mesoscopic systems that involve multiple bosonic modes occupied by an undefined number of particles.
+A custom in the treatment of mesoscopic systems is to consider only some degrees of freedom instead of the full quantum state of the field $\hat\rho_F$.
+This allows for reducing the complexity of the problem.
 One of such methods for bosonic systems is to track the evolution of the covariance matrix of position and momenta \cite{Linowski_Cov}:

-where $\vec{\Xi}=(\hat x_1,\hat p_1,....,\hat x_n,\hat p_n)$ and operators $\hat x_j,\hat p_j$ are dimensionless position and momentum operators in $j$-th mode.
-This method is particularly important, as it allows tracking the full Gaussian evolution of Gaussian states, since one can reconstruct the full Gaussian state $\hat\rho_F$ from the covariance matrix.
-Therefore, the covariance matrix also contains full information about entanglement of Gaussian states, which in the case of distillable bipartite entanglement can be accessed simply by using the PPT criterion \cite{PPT1,PPT2,PPT3}.
-However, this is not always the case for non-Gaussian states, e. g., cat-like states, for which one has to employ different methods of entanglement detection for which information contained in the covariance matrix is not sufficient \cite{cumulant_criterion}.
-Furthermore, the covariance matrix approach, while well suited for continuous variable analysis, can be non-intuitive with its symplectic structures for researchers working with discrete variables for whom finite-dimensional Hilbert spaces of first quantization equipped with Dirac notation can be more familiar.
+where $\vec{\Xi}=(\hat x_1,\hat p_1,....,\hat x_N,\hat p_N)$, and operators $\hat x_j,\hat p_j$ are dimensionless position and momentum operators in $j$-th mode, respectively.
+This method is particularly important, as it allows tracking of the full Gaussian evolution of Gaussian states.
+The reason for this is that one can reconstruct the full Gaussian state $\hat\rho_F$ from the covariance matrix.
+Therefore, the covariance matrix also contains full information about the entanglement of Gaussian states, which in the case of distillable bipartite entanglement can be accessed simply by using the PPT criterion \cite{PPT1,PPT2,PPT3}.
+However, this is not always the case for non-Gaussian states, e.g., cat-like states.
+For such states, one has to employ different methods of entanglement detection for which information contained in the covariance matrix is not sufficient \cite{cumulant_criterion}.
+Furthermore, the covariance matrix approach, while well suited for continuous variable analysis, can be non-intuitive with its symplectic structures.
+This may particularly concern researchers for researchers working solely with discrete variables, for whom finite-dimensional Hilbert spaces of the first quantization equipped with the Dirac notation can be more familiar.
 Additionally, regaining information from the covariance matrix about discrete variables also requires extra effort, and it is not always possible for non-Gaussian states.